KanChiMoe/aws-docs/docs/databases.md

 # RDS

+Think database + EC2.

-Relational databases.
-Uses SQL (like MySQL, PostgresSQL, Oracle, Microsoft SQL server).
+Can use SQL (like MySQL, PostgresSQL, Oracle, Microsoft SQL server).

 Comes with automatic patching, backups, redundency, failover, and disaster recovery.

 # Aurora

-Managed relational databases for MySQL or PostgresSQL.
+Amazon's own type of database.
+It's **not** MySQL or Postgres, but it quacks like it.

 Data is replicated across AZs(?) with 6 copies.
 15 read replicas.
 Continus backups to S3.
 Point-in-time recovery.

-!!! danger "Review this"
-    The above two seem to be the same.
-My understanding is that RDS is the whole shebang (optomised OS, Database) but Aurora is *just* the database?
-These two seem mostly the same as I'm not really noticing a difference between them.

-    Addationally, the training doesn't cover if these are serverless or not.
-I assume you do.

 # DynamoDB